↑

 Recipe Tips & Variations

 • Some brands of pumpkin purée contain more moisture than others.
-To ensure your pumpkin sausage balls don’t fall apart, take note of the consistency as you roll them.
+To ensure your pumpkin sausage balls don’t fall apart, pay attention to the consistency as you roll them.
 If they seem too wet, add a little more almond flour.

 • Overworking and overcompacting the meat can result in a tough and dense meatball.
 Using your fingertips, a light touch, and a lifting and folding method ensures the mixture itself isn’t overly compacted when mixing.